hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ### The new Startup Behavior

-There will be four possible startup modes for the platform - Genesis Network, Network Transplant, Normal restart, and Software Upgrade modes.
+There will be four possible startup modes for the network - Genesis Network, Network Transplant, Normal restart, and Software Upgrade modes.

 Starting in a Genesis Network will require a `Genesis Roster`, while a Network Transplant will require an `Override Roster`.
 Normal restart and Software Upgrade modes will use the existing roster present in the state or fallback to creating one from `config.txt` file as described in the following diagram.